AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 14.md

 - Big rainfall event can also block rainfall behind it

 However, you can correct for them using statistical filters and physical correlations, or compare and combine using raingauges

+We can identify 3 errors:
+- Bias: amplified when propagated through the hydrological system
+- Timing errors: attenuated when propagated through the hydrological system
+- Seasonally-varying errors: affect dynamic of